Top Summer Programmes: Summer Research Academies

 In conclusion, the Summer Research Academies program offered by UC Santa Barbara is a fantastic opportunity for eligible high school students to gain valuable research experience in STEM, Humanities, and Social Sciences fields.
 Through project-based, directed research, students will develop their academic and professional skills, as well as gain exposure to university life in a challenging environment.

 We can help you with your SRA application process.
-Working with study abroad consultants, overseas education consultants, or, as more commonly known, college counsellors, can help you plan ahead and make those high school years count.
-Ivy Central offers exceptional focus to help you prepare for college admissions throughout the high-schooling years.
+Working with study abroad consultants, overseas education consultants, or, as more commonly known, college counselors, can help you plan and make those high school years count.
+Ivy Central offers exceptional focus to help you prepare for college admissions throughout the high school years.
 Start today!

 Share This: